aerospike/aws-cloudformation/README.md

 1. Choose "Create New Stack".

-2. Upload the aerospike-cf.json found in this repo.
+2. Upload one of the aerospike-\*-vpc.json template found in this repo.
+  * aerospike-new-vpc.json is for creating a new VPC.
+This is the all-in-one self contained template.
+  * aerospike-existing-json is for utilizing and deploying into an existing VPC.
+This is quicker due to not having to deploy a VPC.

 3. Click Next